 - Enter details of all the non-sales income after the entries for money received from sales.

-- Enter details of all the non-cheque payments after the list of cheques that have been written that month.
+- Enter details of any missing payments after the list of purchases you have paid for that month.

 Match each entry in the Cash Book with the entry on your bank statement